Updated November 18, 2023

 Future Value Formula

-Value of the money doesn’t remain the same; it decreases or increases because of the interest rates and the state of inflation, deflation which makes the value of the money less valuable or more valuable in future.
-But for financial planning of what we expect the money for our future goals, we calculate the future value of the money by using an appropriate rate in a future formula.
+The value of the money doesn’t remain the same; it decreases or increases because of the interest rates, the state of inflation, and deflation, which makes the value of the money less valuable or more valuable in the future.
+But for financial planning of what we expect for our future goals, we calculate the future value of the money by using an appropriate rate in a future formula.

-The Future Value formula gives us the future value of the money for the principle or cash flow at the given period.
+The Future Value formula gives us the future value of the money for the principal or cash flow at the given period.

 FV is the Future Value of the sum, PV is the Present Value of the sum,